googleinterns/vm-network-migration/readme/BACKEND_SERVICE_README.md

 * During the migration, it will be deleted and recreated using the new network configuration.
 * If it is serving a forwarding rule, the migration will not start.
 The user should detach this backend service from the forwarding rule, or try to [migrate its forwarding rule](./FORWARDING_RULE_README.md) instead.
 ## Limitations:
-* If a backend service is using a same backend with another backend service or target pool, the migration will fail and rollback.
+* If the backend service shares a backend with another backend service or target pool, the migration will fail and rollback.
 ## Examples:
 ### 1. A regional backend service (INTERNAL):
      python3 backend_service_migration.py  --project_id=my-project \